 We publish a quarterly newsletter, the Community Matters, fACT Sheets on current issues and events, our Community Connected articles, blog posts, our annual living wage report and projects like Vital Signs developed with partners like the Edmonton Community Foundation.

-The Council is also continually involved in short- and long-term projects, and we typically prepare reports that summarize project findings.
+The Council is also continually involved in short- and long-term projects, and we typically prepare reports summarizing project findings.

-Reports published by the ESPC provide background information and analysis on a variety of social issues.
+Reports published by the ESPC provide background information and analysis on various social issues.

-The fACTivist is the ESPC’s quarterly newsletter.
-It offers articles on a variety of pertinent social issues, as well as providing updates on Council activities and projects, and profiles of ESPC staff and board members.
+Community Matters is the ESPC’s quarterly newsletter.
+It offers articles on a variety of pertinent social issues and provides updates on council activities and projects.

 The newsletter archives also include information on First Reading, the social issues magazine published by the ESPC between 1990 and 1998.